tinyclub/linux-lab/boards/arm/ebf-imx6ul/README.md

             TX packets 22  bytes 2978 (2.9 KiB)
             TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-As we can see, the board ip is `192.168.0.112`, now, let's allow ssh login as `root` (simply data uploading):
+As we can see, the board ip is `192.168.0.112`, now, let's allow ssh login as `root` to easier images uploading:

     $ sudo -s
     # passwd root